Endangered Languages: What Are They and Why Should You Learn Them?

-But first, let’s learn more about what endangered languages are, including why they are endangered.
-Then we’ll look at why you should learn them in addition to more common languages, as well as where you can learn them.
+In this post, you’ll learn what endangered languages are and why they’re endangered, why you should learn them in addition to more common languages and where you can learn them.

 What Are Endangered Languages?